anorrl/guides/android.md

 > Note: The gradle version **must** match the Android Studio version you use.

 ### App
-In the App project there is a CMakeLists.txt file, open that up and add the following
+In the App project there is a CMakeLists.txt file, open that up and add the line as shown below.

 ```
 ... ysics)